Careers in Aviation

 How many of us as youngsters have looked in to the sky and marvelled at the aircraft flying overhead?
 They may be commercial aircraft, little more than a spec on a schedule to distant parts; an executive jet taking someone from the world of business or entertainment to some important meeting or event.
 It could be an air ambulance heading off to an emergency or military aircraft on an exercise or mission.

 Whatever their purpose, they all have one thing in common.
-The pilots behind the controls have all gone through extensive training to do what they are now doing.
+The pilots behind the controls have all gone through extensive training to pursue careers in aviation.

 There are many routes in to a career in aviation.
 Many start flying with a friend and go on to complete a private pilot’s licence before going on to career based training.
 Some start at university as part of an RAF Air Squadron.
 Others start formal training on the back of academic study and direct entry in to a formal training programme.
 If you are passionate about pursuing a career as a pilot there is probably going to be a route that suits your skills, academic results and ability.